yazz/VisualJS/README.md

 ### Deprecated features from April 2013 to July 2014
 In 2013 Facebook created React, a Virtual Dom based Javascript library.
 David Nolen then created Om, a ClojureScript wrapper on top of React, which changed the ClojureScript client side story forever!
 Upon seeing Om I immediately knew that this was the future of ClojureScript development, using a Reactive GUI paradigm, also similar to Angular.js, Ember.js, and Meteor.
 So I had to take the tough decision to deprecate almost the whole UI that I had created in the previous version of Clojure on Coils.
 So the following features are now a thing of the past:

-- Can use Crate for HTML.
+- Crate for HTML
-- Uses Dommy.
+- Dommy
-- Uses Domina.
+- Domina
-- JayQ for JQuery integration.
+- JayQ for JQuery integration
-- Google Closure UI Library - the same library used to build Google.com, Gmail, and Google+.
+- Google Closure UI Library - the same library used to build Google.com, Gmail, and Google+
 - Google Maps integration for AJAX-based maps.
-(Can be swapped on/off.)
+(Can be swapped on/off)

-:and the following things stay or are added:
+:and the following things stayed or were added:

 - React.js via Om for the front end
-- Interactive client and server side development with LightTable IDE.
+- Interactive client and server side development with LightTable IDE
-- Integration with Mandrill for sending transactional emails.
+- Integration with Mandrill for sending transactional emails
-- Twitter Bootstrap 3.0 for styling.
+- Twitter Bootstrap 3.0 for styling
-- Google Closure for advanced compression.
+- Google Closure for advanced compression
-- clj-http for server side HTTP requests.
+- clj-http for server side HTTP requests
-- SQL Korma for database requests.
+- SQL Korma for database requests
-- Neocons for Neo4j access.
+- Neocons for Neo4j access
-- Compojure, Ring, and Shoreleave for server side code.
+- Compojure, Ring, and Shoreleave for server side code
-- core.async for a client-side synchronous programming model.
+- core.async for a client-side synchronous programming model

 The reason for the discontinued features is that they all require explicit calls to manipulate the DOM, which is oppisite to the way that Facebook React works.